 Blushweaver rolled her grape between her fingers.
 “Wait,” she said.

 Lightsong sighed, waving for a servant to bring him some nuts.
-They placed the bowl on the table, then another came forward and began to crack them for him.
-He’d asked about this.
-Apparently, most Gods preferred their nuts freshly shelled.
+One placed a bowl on the table, then another came forward and began to crack them for him.

-“You want me to wait?” he asked, crunching on his first nut.
-“First you imply that I should join with me, now you won’t tell me what you want me to do?
+“You want me to wait?” he asked, munching on his first nut.
+“First you imply that I should join with you, now you won’t tell me what you want me to do?
 I swear, woman.
 Someday, your ridiculous sense of drama is going to cause cataclysmic problems--like, for instance, boredom in your companions.”

 “It’s not drama,” she said, huffing slightly.
 “It’s respect.”
-She nodded directly across the arena, where the God King’s box still stood empty, golden throne sitting on a pedastle above the box itself.
+She nodded directly across the arena, where the God King’s box still stood empty, golden throne sitting on a pedestal above the box itself.

-“Ah,” Lightsong said.
-“Feeling patriotic today, are we?”
+“Ah.
+Feeling patriotic today, are we?”

-“It’s more that I’m curious,” Blushweaver said.
+“It’s more that I’m curious.”

 “About?”